 - Carry your groceries instead of pushing a cart.

 - Walk briskly through the mall.
+Walking is an excellent strategy for weight loss!

 - Take the long way to the water cooler or bathroom at the office.